charldupza/Users-REST-API/README.md

 Repo for Users REST API built in Symfony 5.
 Playing Around a bit, also realized the migrations was causing an issue for some reason.

+# Run

+- Create database and update the .env with the details
+- Run Migrations
+- Serve

 # Modules/ Tech

 - Composer